Platform Rules 2019

 Junior Section: First Prize £750; Second Prize £400

 Senior Section: First Prize £1,000; Second Prize £400

-1. The Competition is open to musicians aged 9-17.
-See rules for eligibility; organists are at present excluded.
-Applications are only accepted from singers within the Senior Section (age 14-17) – see Rule 2.
+1. The Competition is open to all instrumentalists, pianists and singers of any nationality; organists are at present excluded.
+Applications are only accepted from singers within the Senior Section – see Rule 2.

 3. All instruments used must be completely acoustic (not electronic) and the use of backing tracks is not permitted.

 5. Applications should be completed online or submitted by post to The Bromsgrove Young Musicians Platform, c/o Alison Webber, MFG Solicitors, 1 High St, Bromsgrove B61 8AJ.
-Applications must be received no later than 16.00 hours on Sunday 21st January 2018.
-The Trustees acting through their Music Manager may accept or reject applications at their discretion.
+Applications must be received no later than 16.00 hours on Sunday, 27th January 2019.
+The Trustees acting through its Competitor Selection Adjudicators may accept or reject applications at their discretion.

 6. Proof of age must be submitted with your application by post or by e-mail.
 This can either be a copy of a birth certificate, passport, or ID card.
-See the Application Form.
+Please see the Application Form for details.

 7. Applicants for the Junior Section must have attained a standard at least equivalent to Grade 4.

 8. Applicants for the Senior Section must have attained a standard at least equivalent to Grade 6.